 Straps tend to slide off shoulder

-When you’re toting things like eggs, meat, and yogurt, accidents are bound to happen, which can lead to a sticky mess inside of your reusable grocery bags.
-But if you have one that’s easy to wash, you don’t have to cry over that spilt milk.
-This set of reusable bags has a lightweight nylon design that’s incredibly easy to clean.
-Simply toss them in the washing machine.
+When you're toting things like eggs, meat, and yogurt, accidents are bound to happen, which can lead to a sticky mess inside of your reusable grocery bags.
+If you have a bag that's easy to wash, you don't have to cry over spilt milk.
+This set of reusable bags has a lightweight nylon design that's incredibly easy to clean—toss them in the washing machine.

-Like other great reusable bags, these have a convenient expandable design that can hold up to 50 pounds each—plenty for a quick shop, or an entire shop if you bring all five.
+Like other great reusable bags, these have a convenient expandable design that can hold up to 50 pounds each.
+They're sufficient for a quick shop or an entire shop if you bring all five.

-As an added bonus, these bags come in some fun designs that rival those of more expensive brands.
+As a bonus, these bags have some fun designs that rival those of more expensive brands.

 We took these bags out to run our weekly errands and were super pleased with how many items these bags held.
 According to BeeGreen, each of their bags replaces two to three typical plastic grocery bags.
 We only needed three bags to stored a week's worth of groceries (for a family of three)."—Michelle Piccolo, Product Tester